Maharshii5/Maharshii5/README.md

  journal.
   📄 *"A Study on the Performance of NLP-Based Models in Abusive Content Classification"*, IJPREMS, Jan 2025
   [Read it here](https://www.doi.org/10.58257/IJPREMS38262)
+- 🌞 **Sunspot Detection Using Deep Learning** – Used CNN architectures to detect and track sunspot regions from solar imagery datasets to support solar weather predictions
+- ❤️ **Heart Attack Detection Using ML/DL** – Built predictive models for early detection of potential heart attacks using clinical and patient data.
+Benchmarked models using precision, recall, and ROC-AUC.
+- 🧠 **Neuro-Symbolic Optimization for Explainable AI** – Proposed a novel research framework combining symbolic reasoning with neural networks to enhance decision transparency in complex systems.

 ➡️ Most of these are backed by preprints or published work.
 I'm always open to new ideas and collaborations!